-A person who has earned a master's degree of at least 240 ECTS credits of which at least 60 ECTS cr are studies at master's level, or who in some other way in the country or abroad has acquired largely equivalent knowledge has general eligibility for admission.
-If there are special reasons for doing so, the higher education institution may grant an individual applicant exemption from the general eligibility (Higher Education Ordinance, Ch.7, § 39).
+A person who has earned a Master's degree of at least 240 ECTS credits of which at least 60 ECTS cr are studies at Master's level, or who in some other way in the country or abroad has acquired largely equivalent knowledge has general eligibility for admission.
+If there are special reasons for doing so, the faculty board may grant an individual applicant exemption from the general eligibility (Higher Education Ordinance, Ch.6).